Maxime-Bakunzi/deep_q_learning-formative/README.md

 ## Overview
 This project implements **Deep Q-Learning (DQN)** to train an agent to play Atari's **Boxing** using **Stable-Baselines3**.
 The model is trained in Google Colab due to memory constraints and runs in a Jupyter Notebook for training and evaluation.
 A recorded video of the agent playing 5 episodes is included to showcase its performance.

-## People involevd in the project:
+## People involved in the project:
 - Maxime Guy Bakunzi
 - Mariam Azeez
 - Prince Ndanyuzwe